Daply/UniversityTasks/Operation systems/lab 3/readme.md

 3. Request the number of marker streams to run.
 4. Run the specified number of instances of the marker stream.
 As a parameter to each instance of the marker stream, pass its sequence number in the run.
 5. Give a signal to start work of all marker streams.
-6. Perform the following actions in the loop:
+6. Perform the following actions in the loop:<br>
 6.1.
 Wait until all marker streams give impossible signals continue their work.<br>
 6.2.
 Print the contents of the array to the console.<br>
 6.3.
 Request from the console the sequence number of the marker stream to be served signal to complete its work.<br>